The Libraries provide pedagogical support for the exploration of new technologies and digital collections which expand scholarship and making.

 The student and faculty works page showcases digital scholarship produced by students and faculty at the college, in collaboration with the Libraries.
 In addition to showcasing work, our goal is to bring projects from across the college's programs into dialogue with one another.

 Interested in showcasing student or faculty projects?
-Please contact Lisa Conrad, digital scholarship librarian.
+Please contact the Libraries.

 - Course support: one-time; embedded (for the duration of a course); multi-semester projects